WorldCoo/docs-slate-widget/source/index.html.md

 }
 ```

-* Check if the user has checked or interact with the widget.
+* Check if the widget is initialized and if the user has checked or interact with the widget.

 > Status method